Psychology and Psychotherapy Careers

 Qualifications:

-Clinical Associate Psychologists are specialist mental health professionals whose duties include assessing, formulating, and treating clients within specified ranges of conditions and age, either in primary care/adult mental health settings or in a range of areas involving children, young people, and their families.
+Clinical Associates in Psychology are specialist mental health professionals whose duties include assessing, formulating, and treating clients within specified ranges of conditions and age, either in primary care/adult mental health settings or in a range of areas involving children, young people, and their families.

-Unlike individuals who hold a full Doctorate in Clinical Psychology, Clinical Associate Psychologists can operate only within certain specialised areas and are required to work under the supervision of a fully qualified Practitioner Psychologist.
+Unlike individuals who hold a full Doctorate in Clinical Psychology, Clinical Associates in Psychology can operate only within certain specialised areas and are required to work under the supervision of a fully qualified Practitioner Psychologist.
 As trainees they are typically employed at a Band 5 on the NHS AfC pay scales and once qualified they can progress to a Band 6.

 Qualifications: